compsci-adl/Constitution/src/constitution.typ

 = Name

-+ The legal and formal name of the club is *The University of Adelaide Computer Science Club*.
++ The legal and formal name of the club is *Adelaide University Computer Science Club*.

 + For the purposes of publicity, publication, or other purposes as approved by the President or their delegate, the name of the Club may be written as "CS Club".
 It may also be written as a syntactically valid source code statement or equivalent for any self-hosting computer programming language which calls a zero-parameter callable unit named "club" contained or referenced within a first-class object named "cs", discarding any returned value.
 These names need not be capitalised as described.